balajichinnu98/Graphical-User-Interface-using-MATLAB-/README.md

 # GUI-
-creating a basic gui using matlab code
+creating a gui using matlab code